siriuscomputersolutions/azure-cie/4-VmsBckSiteRec/2-Exercise - Connect to a Linux virtual machine with SSH - 15 mins.md

 4. Finally, we can try retrieving the default page through the public IP address.
 However, even though the web server is running on the VM, you won't get a valid connection or response.
 Do you know why?

 We need to perform one more step to be able to interact with the web server.
 Our virtual network is blocking the inbound request.
 We can change that through configuration.
 Let's look at allowing the inbound request next.

+Congratulations!
+With a few steps, you connected to a VM that runs Linux with SSH.